CAMPAIGN

 Employment program: Black and BIPOC Early Educator Pre-Apprenticeship Program - Youth Pathway

 Eligible grades: 11 and 12.
 The Black and BIPOC Early Educator Pre-Apprenticeship Program helps train more Black and Pacific Islander teachers to work with young children in San Francisco.
 The Transitional Age Youth Pathway, which is for youth in grades 11 and 12, helps young adults earn an Assistant Teacher Permit.
 In this pathway, participants learn in a small group with others, earn college credits, and have their tuition paid for.
 They also receive tutoring and support from coaches and mentors.
 Participants can join affinity groups, build strong friendships, and connect to jobs at early childhood education centers in San Francisco.
-Applications are due in early spring 2026.
+Applications are due in late spring 2026.

 View details about the Black and BIPOC Early Educator Pre-Apprenticeship Program